Turkish Cuisine: Regions, Meals, Ingredients & Food Culture

 Breakfasts in Turkish cuisine

-A traditional spread covers the table in small dishes: cheese, olives, tomatoes, butter, jams and spreads, loaves of fresh bread, and an abundant flow of black tea.
-In rural areas, and for poorer households, breakfast is most commonly soup.
+A traditional spread can cover the table in small dishes: cheese, olives, tomatoes, cucumber, butter, jams and spreads, eggs, fresh bread, and a continuing flow of black tea.
+The size of the spread depends on the day and household; a weekday breakfast may be much simpler.

 Cheese anchors the whole meal.
-The varieties shift by region: beyaz peynir (white cheese) everywhere, bergama tulum from the Aegean coast, deri tulum, otlu peynir from eastern Turkey, comlek peyniri from central Anatolia, and tel peynir and abaza peyniri from the Black Sea coast.
-Vegetables and potatoes get fried up in olive oil, hazelnut oil, or sunflower oil.
+Varieties shift by region: widely sold beyaz peynir (white cheese), Bergama tulum from the Aegean, otlu peynir from eastern Türkiye, and tel peynir and Abaza peyniri associated with the Black Sea and northeast.
+Vegetables and potatoes may also be fried in olive, hazelnut, or sunflower oil.

-Eggs are a staple at most Turkish breakfasts: boiled, fried, or scrambled into menemen with peppers and tomatoes.
+Eggs commonly appear boiled, fried, or scrambled into menemen with peppers and tomatoes.

 Dinners in Turkish cuisine

-A typical homemade dinner starts with a warm soup, then moves to a pot dish of vegetables (zucchini, eggplant, cauliflower, green beans, potatoes, spinach, to name a few), meat, or legumes (beans, chickpeas, lentils), served with something starchy: bread, Turkish rice pilaf, pasta, or bulgur.
-Green salad or cacik comes alongside as a refresher.
+A home dinner may begin with soup and include a pot dish of vegetables (zucchini, eggplant, cauliflower, green beans, potatoes, spinach, to name a few), meat, or legumes (beans, chickpeas, lentils), served with something starchy: bread, Turkish rice pilaf, pasta, or bulgur.
+Green salad or cacik may come alongside.

 Homemade food in Turkish cuisine